Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Assets/Giant Spider.md

----
-column1: Giant Spider
+# Giant Spider
+#Asset/Companion

+## Name:

-Description: Your spider uncover secret.
+## Your spider uncovers secrets.
-Ability1: Discreet - When you SECURE AN ADVANTAGE by sending your spider to scout a place, add 1+ and take 1+ momentum on a HIT.
+- <input type="checkbox">Discreet: When you [[Secure an Advantage]] by sending your spider to scout a place, add +1 and take +1 momentum on a hit.
-Ability2: Soul-Piercing - You may FACE DANGER +shadow by sending your spider to secretly study someone.
-On a HIT, the sider returns to reveal the target's deepest fears through a reflection in its glassy eyes.
-Use this to GATHER INFORMATION and reroll any dice.
+- <input type="checkbox">Soul-Piercing: You may [[Face Danger]] +shadow by sending your spider to secretly study someone.
+On a hit, the spider returns to reveal the target’s deepest fears through a reflection in its glassy eyes.
+Use this to [[Gather Information]] and reroll any dice.
-Ability3: Ensnaring - When your spider sets a trap, add +1 as you ENTER THE FRAY +shadow. on a STRONG HIT, also inflict 2 harm.
+- <input type="checkbox">Ensnaring: When your spider sets a trap, add +1 as you [[Enter the Fray]] +shadow.
+On a strong hit, also inflict 2 harm.
-Card_Type: Companion
-newColumn8:
-  - Asset
-  - Companion
-Health: 5
+## Health: 4
----